Team-Education-Futures-Lab/Agression_Trainer/docs/dev_setup.md

 │   │                             Bind-mounted into the Ollama container at │   │                             /root/.ollama so pulled models are visible on the │   │                             host and persist across container recreation.
-│   │                             Also used for classifier.pkl (provided separately).
 │   └── classifier.pkl          ← Provided separately, mounted at runtime
 │
 ├── docs/                       ← Project-level documentation